SKolodynski/LifeWithEC/README.md

-Conway'a Game of Life with KDB+ and Enterprise Components
+Conway's Game of Life with KDB+ and Enterprise Components
 =========================================================

 Download KDB+, yak and DEVnet's Enterprise Components: